wwbustb/fmz-docs/doc/code_Instruction/Extent API.rst

 .. note::

-    This function is a member function of the exchange exchange object, which is different from the global function Log().
+    This function is a function of the exchange exchange object, which is different from the global function Log().